Key terms in this article

 - GDPR applies to call records and billing data, so you need clear retention rules

-- End-of-contract notifications are a legal requirement for fixed-term services
+- End-of-contract notifications are required for fixed-term consumer and small business contracts

 What Does Making Tax Digital Mean for Telecoms Billing?